Why is CME necessary for doctors?

 Providers of Continuing Medical Education (CME)

-Continuing medical education (CME) activities are created and offered by various organisations, such as:
+Continuing medical education (CME) activities are developed and delivered by a range of organisations, including:

 CME activities are divided into formal and informal learning.
 Formal learning includes structured programmes, enduring materials (e.g., DVDs and web-based content), and Process Improvement CME (PI-CME), as defined by the American Medical Association.
 Informal learning may involve Internet Point-of-Care (POC) research, decision-making, journal clubs where professionals discuss published research, or online professional communities.
 For medical professionals planning to upskill through these formats, understanding the financial criteria is key.
 Check your doctor loan eligibility to plan effectively.